Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 As only 1 tile is used, its size can change for each downlink, and will be maximum available MTU.

-_Note_: The Fpending bit included in LoRaWAN protocol SHOULD not be used for SCHC-over-LoRaWAN protocol.
+_Note_: The Fpending bit included in LoRaWAN protocol SHOULD NOT be used for SCHC-over-LoRaWAN protocol.
 It might be set by the Network Server for other purposes in but not SCHC needs.